-BIOL 499 - Directed Studies in Biology Every Year, 1 to 3 (varies)
+BIOL 499 - Directed Studies in Biology

 An opportunity to do advanced study of a special topic of particular interest to a student.
 Students work with a member of the biology faculty.
 Students must apply in advance to a member of the biology faculty.